-- In 1993, he received the Excellence Award from the Sports Lawyer Association.
+In 1993, he received the Excellence Award from the Sports Lawyer Association.

 Lloyd has served, by gubernatorial appointment, on the board of the prestigious Illinois Institute of Entrepreneurship Education.
 He is a Clinical Professor of Entrepreneurship at the highly rated Kellogg School of Management, where he is also founder and co-director of the Center for Family Enterprise and co-founder of the Center for Executive Women.
 He has been awarded an AV® Peer Review Rating from Martindale-Hubbell, its highest rating for ethical standards and legal ability.
-He is a Leading Lawyer and was named to the Illinois Super Lawyers list.
+He is honored as a Leading Lawyer and as an Illinois Super Lawyer.

 Honoree, Illinois Super Lawyers, Business/Corporate (2005 – 2022)